itmilos/itmilos-ex-blog/_posts/2015-05-16-free-ruby-programming-course-and-maybe-job-offer-serbia.markdown

 tags: [job, free]
 categories: [ruby, ]
 ---
-Girls interested to learn to program in Ruby programming language to May 25 may apply for the 4th consecutive Rails Girls workshop.
+Girls interested to learn to program in Ruby programming language to May 25 may [APPLY](https://docs.google.com/forms/d/1oQJqx7AcUbNzINnAjfB2OK-JyM1m9bDOzdIWf7MvudY/viewform?edit_requested=true) for the 4th consecutive Rails Girls workshop.
 The most successful participants is provided with the possibility of employment practice.

 <div class="row">
     <div class="small-12 medium-6 columns">